akdevelops-creates/AI4ALL-T1D-ML-Wrapper/README.md

 ## 📌 Project Overview

 Standard Type 1 Diabetes (T1D) dosing fails on complex meals because it myopically focuses on carbohydrates.
-This project shifts the paradigm by training a machine learning **"wrapper"** to analyze the critical, overlooked impact of **fat, protein, and fiber**.
+As a young man living with T1D for the past decade, I've experienced this failure countless times.
+This project shifts the paradigm by training a machine learning **"wrapper"** to analyze the **critical, overlooked** impact of **fat, protein, and fiber**.

 By accurately classifying "taboo" foods (like pizza, plantains, or rich pastas) as **High-Risk** before insulin delivery, this model serves as a predictive safety net for stable blood sugar where current treatments—whether manual injections or automated pumps—consistently fall short.